docker-archive/classicswarm/README.md

 docker-ui, shipyard, drone.io, Jenkins... and of course the Docker client itself.

 Like the other Docker projects, `swarm` follows the "batteries included but removable" principle.
-It ships with a simple scheduling backend out of the box.
+It ships with a simple scheduling backend out of the box, and as initial development settles, an API will develop to enable pluggable backends.
 The goal is to provide a smooth out-of-box experience for simple use cases, and allow swapping in more powerful backends, like `Mesos`, for large scale production deployments.